 These predictable, lockstep maneuverings into the respective corners of virulent partisanship no matter what the issue do not bode well for the state of our own nation and its very soul.
 Yet underneath the seemingly omnipresent anger and outrage, there lies the perennial of human sorrow.

 The nearly 200 now dead did not exist in a vacuum.
-They were sons and daughters, mothers and fathers, uncles and aunts and grandparents, friends and neighbors and colleagues, the grief at the horrid conditions of their departure convulsing out in concentric, unending waves through all who knew them, all who know someone who knew them, and in a profound sense, the entire watching, empathizing, cringing world.
+They were sons and daughters, mothers and fathers, uncles and aunts and grandparents, friends and neighbors and colleagues.
+The grief at the horrid conditions of their departure convulses out in concentric, unending waves through all who knew them, all who know someone who knew them, and in a profound sense, the entire watching, empathizing, cringing world.

 And now, what shall we do?
 What shall we ever do?